bmm00000/practice/js/ES6/NOTES.md

 cow && cow.sound()
 this will not give us the 'cannot read property of undefined' error, because JS will short circuit when it finds cow is falsy. that happens because when we have: true && true, it runs the second true

+AUTHOMATIC GLOBAL SCOPE:
+if we assign a value to a variable that has not been declared, it becomes a global variable authomatically.
+For example, see screenshot.
+So WATCH OUT! you always need to declare the variables you are using inside your functions, or they will become global variables authomatically.

+IN THE BROWSER, THE GLOBAL OBJECT IS THE WINDOW OBJECT. any variables we create in the global scope will be attached to the window object (see screenshot)

+WHEN THE KEYWORD this IS USED INSIDE OF A DELCARED OBJECT, the value of 'this' is set to the closest parent object the method is called on.